Dungeons & Dragons controversies: Attempts to address racial issues in D&D 5th edition

-In March 2020, Christian Hoffer, for ComicBook, highlighted that Explorer's Guide to Wildemount reuses the Orc race stats from Eberron: Rising From the Last War rather than the stats originally published in Volo's Guide to Monsters.
+In March 2020, Christian Hoffer, for ComicBook.com, highlighted that Explorer's Guide to Wildemount reuses the Orc race stats from Eberron: Rising From the Last War rather than the stats originally published in Volo's Guide to Monsters.
 Some of the differences include not having an intelligence stat penalty and the "Menacing" trait.
 Hoffer wrote that the book "takes an important step in specifying that no race of intelligent creatures in [sic] inherently evil, nor are they inherently less smart than other races.
 While many still see the idea of 'race' in Dungeons & Dragons as problematic, Explorer's Guide to Wildemount at least removes one of the most problematic aspects of that part of D&D".
 In June 2020, Polygon reported that "the D&D team announced that it would be making changes to portions of its 5th edition product line that fans have called out for being insensitive.
 That includes racist portrayals of a people known as the Vistani, an in-fiction analog for the Romani people.
 The company will also be making a substantive change to character creation to broaden the permissible spectrum of character types within each of the game's many races".
-In their official statement, the D&D Team wrote: "throughout the 50-year history of D&D, some of the peoples in the game—orcs and drow being two of the prime examples—have been characterized as monstrous and evil, using descriptions that are painfully reminiscent of how real-world ethnic groups have been and continue to be denigrated.
+In its official statement, the D&D Team wrote: "throughout the 50-year history of D&D, some of the peoples in the game—orcs and drow being two of the prime examples—have been characterized as monstrous and evil, using descriptions that are painfully reminiscent of how real-world ethnic groups have been and continue to be denigrated.
 That's just not right, and it's not something we believe in.
 Despite our conscious efforts to the contrary, we have allowed some of those old descriptions to reappear in the game".